DFlintoft/DFlintoft/README.md

 - 👋 Hi, I’m Dan
-- 👀 I’m interested in ML/AI, data analysis & statistics
+- 👀 I’m interested in ML, data analysis & statistics
-- 🌱 I’m currently learning reinforcement learning, applied to autonomous vehicles
+- 🧑‍💻 I’m currently working on reinforcement learning, applied to autonomous decision making
-- 💞️ I’m looking to collaborate on ML projects for reinforcement learning or
+- 🌱 I'm learning computer vision for use in projects involving object detection

 <!---
 DFlintoft/DFlintoft is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.